 Therefore, Ready seal exterior stain and sealer can change the tone of the ash wood while giving good protection to the wood at the same time.

-This is why Ready seal exterior stain and sealer is considered as one of the best stain products for outdoor ash wood woodworking projects and furniture.
+This is why Ready Seal exterior stain and sealer is considered as one of the best stain products for outdoor ash wood woodworking projects and furniture.

-Mostly Ready seal exterior stain and sealer have natural cedar wood color, but it has many other shades as well.
-You can select what color tone matches your ash wood best according to your personal preferences.
+Mostly Ready Seal exterior stain and sealer have natural cedar wood color, but it has many other shades as well.

-Most importantly, Ready exterior stain will penetrate to your ash wood surface in several minutes and stain evenly.
+Most importantly, Ready exterior stain will penetrate your ash wood surface in several minutes and stain evenly.

 Whenever you want to reapply the stain, you don’t have to sand or strip the wood.
 Therefore, the application is so much easier than many other stain products.